jsonbecker/jsonbecker-hugo/content/post/siri-cant-catch-alexa.md

 > "I just got an Amazon Echo and surprisingly, I really love it."

 In one form or another, [this story](https://www.macstories.net/reviews/astra-brings-amazons-alexa-voice-assistant-to-the-iphone/) has repeated [again](https://sixcolors.com/post/2015/12/my-favorite-gadget-of-2015-the-amazon-echo/) and [again](https://twitter.com/marcoarment/status/715611484567511040) across the internet.
-So while the recent headline seemed to be ["Amazon’s Alexa is everywhere at CES 2017"](http://www.theverge.com/ces/2017/1/4/14169550/amazon-alexa-so-many-things-at-ces-2017), it really feels like this year was the Amazon Alexa year.
+So while the recent headline seemed to be ["Amazon's Alexa is everywhere at CES 2017"](http://www.theverge.com/ces/2017/1/4/14169550/amazon-alexa-so-many-things-at-ces-2017), it really feels like this year was the Amazon Alexa year.

 I have an Amazon Echo.
 I bought around a year ago during a sale as the buzz seemed to have peaked [^peaked].
 My experience with the Amazon Echo has mostly been "I don't get it."